We're calling on the Mayor of London to champion London as a world leader in tackling ocean plastic pollution. Watch our campaign video below.

-The upcoming London Mayoral elections on 6 May will provide a vital opportunity for new commitments to be made, and action to follow, to help eliminate single-use plastic water bottles in London.
-As London begins to emerge from lockdown, we must ensure that the future Mayor continues to work to protect our streets, our river, and our ocean from unnecessary and harmful plastic pollution.
+The Mayor of London has now begun a second term in office, offering a vital opportunity for new commitments to be made, and action to follow, to help eliminate single-use plastic water bottles in London.
+As London begins to emerge from lockdown, we must ensure that the Mayor continues to work to protect our streets, our river, and our ocean from unnecessary and harmful plastic pollution.

-#OneLess has teamed up with 40 sector-leading organisations including Shaftesbury, the Tate, Kings College London to ask all Mayoral election candidates to make the following commitments in their manifestos:
+#OneLess has teamed up with 40 sector-leading organisations including Shaftesbury, the Tate, King’s College London and Selfridges to ask the Mayor of London to make the following commitments:

 - Promote London as a city leading the charge to eliminate unnecessary single-use plastic and build awareness of the impact of single-use plastics on our ocean;

 - Ensure sufficient and equal access to public drinking water refill points in London;

 - Eradicate single-use plastic water bottles in Greater London Authority buildings and support London businesses to do the same.

 A new network of drinking fountains for London